This page lets you specify the SQL dialects (DBMS-specific versions of SQL) used in various scopes.

 <None> or <Clear>.
 As a result, a dialect from a higher level is inherited.

-<Generic SQL>. <Generic SQL> supports completion and highlighting for SQL keywords, table and column names.
-Syntax error highlighting for this option is disabled (the file contents are shown as syntactically correct).
+Generic SQL.
+The Generic SQL dialect supports completion and highlighting for SQL keywords, table and column names.
+Syntax error highlighting is disabled, that is all statements in a query console are shown as syntactically correct).

 Say, most of the SQL script files on your computer are for PostgreSQL.
 In the current project, you are developing the scripts for Oracle but in one of the directories in your project there are the scripts for MySQL.
 In such a situation, you'd specify: